Sienna Miller: 2009–2011: Screen hiatus

-Resurgence, 2012–2017
+2012–2017: Resurgence

-After her professional slump, Miller experienced what journalists described as a "career revival" She played more complex, dramatic parts in a series of critically acclaimed films.
+After her professional slump, Miller experienced what journalists called a "career revival" She played more complex, dramatic parts in a series of critically acclaimed films.
 "All the directors speak to each other," she said in an interview.
 "And once you crack that upper echelon of incredible directors, you've got people rooting for you.
 People who people listen to.
 I've never had that before".

 In The Girl (2012), an HBO and BBC film, Miller portrayed actress Tippi Hedren, the muse of director Alfred Hitchcock.
 As part of her research, Miller (who was in the early stages of pregnancy) spoke to Hedren several times during filming, and they became friends.
-Live birds were used for the rerecreation of the attic scene in Hitchcock's The Birds.
+Live birds were used for the recreation of the attic scene in Hitchcock's The Birds.
 Miller told the Radio Times, "I did go through a bird attack for two hours.
 It pales in comparison to what [Hedren] was subjected to, but it was pretty horrible.
 There were men off-camera with boxes of birds, throwing seagulls and pigeons in my face".
 The film received mixed reviews, but the Daily Mirror's Jane Simon wrote: "[G]liding gracefully through it all (and with an impeccable American accent) Sienna Miller brings untouchable beauty and icy glamour, but also captures the extraordinary resilience Hedren must have had to withstand everything Hitchcock threw at her."
 Writing for The Telegraph, Clive James said "[a] better choice [to play Hedren] could not have been made than Sienna Miller, who is even lovelier than Hedren was".
 She garnered nominations for the BAFTA Television Award for Best Actress and the Golden Globe Award for Best Actress – Miniseries or Television Film.
 In 2012, she also played a socialite in the dramedy Two Jacks, the hysterical sister of an elementary teacher in the drama Yellow, and a housewife who aspires to complete in a belly-dance competition in the made-for-television film Just like a Woman.